cerisara/DragonGoApp/README.md

 DragonGoApp
 ===========

-Android app to play the game of go both on the DGS (and OGS) servers.
+Android app to play the game of go on the DGS servers.
 Follow below links for more information:

 * For installation via F-Droid: [F-droid](https://f-droid.org/repository/browse/?fdfilter=dragongoapp&fdid=fr.xtof54.dragonGoApp) (you have to enable the archive F-droid repositories)